-(i) Credit card issuer's reimbursement fees.
-The numerator of the receipts factor includes all credit card issuer's reimbursement fees multiplied by a fraction, the numerator of which is the amount included in the numerator of the receipts factor pursuant to subsection (g) of this section and the denominator of which is the taxpayer's total amount of interest and fees or penalties in the nature of interest from credit card receivables and fees charged to card holders.
+(i) Credit cardCard issuer's reimbursement fees.
+The numerator of the receipts factor includes all credit-card issuer's reimbursement fees multiplied by a fraction, the numerator of which is the amount of card related fees, interest, and penalties included in the numerator of the receipts factor pursuant to subsection (g) of this section and the denominator of which is the taxpayer's total amount of interest and fees or penalties in the nature of interest from credit card receivables and fees charged to card holders card holder related fees, interest, and penalties.